-Change initiatives: Managing the Wheel of Woe execution risks has been added to your bookmarks.
+Change initiatives: Managing the Wheel of Woe execution risks has been saved

 New executives are usually brought in to catalyze change in their new organizations.
 But putting in place change initiatives is fraught with execution risks that range from paucity of resources to stakeholder alignment to emotional, cognitive, and social resistance—what we call the Wheel of Woe execution issues.